 Simple.
 Because if you don’t control who is actually using the tactic, it can be burned to the ground in short order by dumb-ass SEOs.
 But I’m not here to talk about that end of the pool, dog paddle with me, back to the shallow end.

 The evolution of the link

 Creating something remarkable that can attract the linkeratti is far from easy and rarely a given.
-As such many in this thing of ours have often resorted to the seemingly tastier low hanging fruit.
-Just consider the variants of ‘link building‘ that have eroded into mush over the years… Reciprocals, links pages, directories, article repositories, user generated content and more.
+As such, many in this thing of ours have often resorted to the seemingly tastier low hanging fruit.
+Just consider the variants of ‘link building‘ that have eroded into mush over the years… Reciprocals, links pages, directories, article repositories, user-generated content and more.
 Sure, I know many a dreamer that still plays with them, but seriously, pull the plug.
 Their time has passed.

 But what then?
 What’s left?
 Where do we turn.
 From Caffeine withdrawal to panda molestations the easy way gave way to the concepts of quality.
 Or maybe more appropriately, visibility.
-It’s not always the best that wins the day, as it is the most widely seen.
+It’s not always as often the best that wins the day, as it is the most widely seen.

 Dead in the Water

 Right, so you’re probably wondering what I’m on about by now.
 We gypsies do wander.
 There is a troubling trend that we’ve been seeing in the world of blogger outreach and relationship building.
 For those not as familiar it’s fairly simple.
 You build relationships that are utilized for various cross-promotional purposes, including links.